a-gave/libremesh-ansible-playbooks/README.md

 ```

 This select a default recipe located at `community/libremesh_master/openwrt_22.03.5/libremesh/stable.yml` that include the default set of packages for libremesh using the network profiles https://github.com/libremesh/network-profiles.git

+You can define the list of devices directly in the playbook or in the recipe file.
+In the example above the `openwrt_targets` variable defined in the playbook overwrite the `libremesh_devices` one defined in the recipe, but keeping the selected packages listed in the recipe file.

 Read also [docs/recipes.md](docs/recipes.md) for an explanation of the configurations files.